-(In thousands except Fiscal Years Percent

-percentages) 2010 2009 Change

-Other income and expense, net \$ 3,467 \$ 3,759 (7.8)%

-Percentage of total revenues 1.4% 1.6%
+(In thousands except Fiscal Years ears Percent percentages) 2011 2010 Change Other income and expense, net Percentage of \$ 1,359 \$ 3,467 (60.8)% total revenues 0.5% 1.4%

-Other income and expense, net, consists primarily of investment income earned on available cash, cash equivalents and short-term investments, rental income from leasing excess space in our Silicon Valley facility, and changes in the value of assets associated with our deferred compensation plan.
-The decrease in other income and expense, net, during fiscal 2010 was primarily due to a decrease in interest income of \$416,000 due to lower short-term interest rates.
-Included in other income and expense, net, with a corresponding increase to compensation and related expenses, is the increase in value of assets associated with our deferred compensation plan of \$1,925,000 and \$1,891,000 for fiscal 2010 and fiscal 2009, respectively.
+Other income and expense, net, consists primarily of interest income earned on available cash, cash equivalents and short-term investments, changes in the value of assets associated with our deferred compensation plan and rental income from leasing excess space in our Silicon Valley facility.
+During fiscal 2011, other income, net, decreased \$2,198,000 with a corresponding decrease to deferred compensation expenses, as compared to fiscal 2010 due to a change in value of assets associated with our deferred compensation plan.
+This decrease consisted of a decrease in the value of the plan assets of \$273,000 during fiscal 2011 and an increase in the value of the plan assets of \$1,925,000 during fiscal 2010.